Trinity the Tuck: Other ventures

 In 2019, Trinity was featured on Botched for lip correction surgery.

 On November 3, 2019, Trinity launched her podcast Werk with Trinity the Tuck, which features recurring and special guests.
 She has also continued to release new episodes of her YouTube series Talking with the Tuck.

 Trinity appeared in the music video for the song "You Need to Calm Down" by Taylor Swift as Lady Gaga.

 In 2020, Trinity appeared in the Netflix original AJ and the Queen as a well-known pageant drag queen.

 Trinity was featured on Out Magazine, Gay Times, PinkNews and various other press publications for her tribute project where she recreated iconic runway looks from previous RuPaul's Drag Race winners.
 The project, a collaboration with her boyfriend Leo Llanos, has garnered her high praise from fans, Drag Race alumni and press outlets for its captivating imagery and reinvented fashion styles.
 Trinity, along with her All Stars 4 co-winner Monét X Change, collaborated with Llanos to recreate looks from To Wong Foo to celebrate the end of their reign.
 In June 2019, a panel of judges from New York magazine placed her 15th on their list of "the most powerful drag queens in America", a ranking of 100 former Drag Race contestants.

 In June 2020, Trinity interviewed Cyndi Lauper, as part of the YouTube series We Stan, to talk about the Stonewall Riots and the importance of activism.

 In 2020, Trinity launched her all inclusive digital drag competition, Love for the Arts on Twitch, where contestants from all over the world compete to find out which contestant is the best drag artist of them all.

 In 2021, Trinity appeared on Celebrity Karaoke Club Drag Edition as a contestant.
 Trinity ultimately won the competition, beating out fellow Drag Race alumni, Manila Luzon and The Vivienne.

 In 2022, Trinity, in partnership with Producer Entertainment Group, launched their own brand of flavored vodka, courtesy of Serv Vodka.

+In 2024 Trinity starred as Mama Sue Flay in the Tubi horror comedy film Slay, alongside fellow Drag Race alumni Cara Melle, Crystal Methyd and Heidi N Closet.